 Always choose highest value over lowest price when selecting a custom homebuilder.
-A common mistake is contracting a builder with a quote much lower than all other estimates collected.
-Low price indicates one or more of the following:
+Many home buyers are tempted to contract with builders who provide the lowest quote.
+Low price could indicate one or more of the following:

 - Incomplete or inaccurate proposal

 - Builder inexperience and lack of awareness of true costs

 - Low quality materials

 - Inexperienced workers or inexperienced subcontractors who do low quality work

 Either way, you could end up spending far more money trying to fix the property after the home is built if you choose to hire a contractor with an extra low bid.
 Hire a builder you can afford, but do not prioritize price over quality or experience.
 If you are unable to afford a quality builder, then this may not be the right time to build a custom home.

 Experienced custom home builders have seen and heard it all.
 Many clients make the conscious decision not to disclose everything they want for their new homes upfront.
 Sometimes clients do this because they think they can live without, only to be tempted later in the building process.